SUBJECTIVE HEALTH STATUS

 - Data from New Zealand Health Survey is updated annually in November.

-- Baseline data from the Youth Health and Wellbeing Survey - 'WhatAboutMe?' is expected in 2021.
+- Baseline data from the Youth Health and Wellbeing Survey - 'WhatAboutMe?' is expected in late 2021.

 For more information